ArnaudLoos/HomeAssistant-Presentation/README.md

 Network devices can either publish simple information to an MQTT topic or subscribe to a topic to consume the data published there by another device.
 The main advantage of MQTT is that it is a common protocol in the IoT space and allows easy sharing of information across devices that would otherwise be unable to communicate with each other.

 Example: I can build a simple [temperature and humidity sensor](https://home-assistant.io/blog/2015/10/11/measure-temperature-with-esp8266-and-report-to-mqtt/) utilizing cheap microcontrollers like an [ESP8266](https://www.sparkfun.com/products/13678) or a [Wemos D1 mini](https://wiki.wemos.cc/products:d1:d1_mini).
-These controllers will read the temperature from an attached sensor and have the ability to communicate over WiFi.
+These controllers will read the temperature from an attached sensor and have the ability to communicate over Wi-Fi.
 But how do we  get these values into Home Assistant?
 MQTT.
 There are MQTT libraries available for many platforms, including Arduino.
 You configure your sensor with the IP of your MQTT broker as well as the topic you wish to publish to.
 Topics and sub-topics can be created on the fly.
 So for instance, if I place my new sensor in my bedroom I can tell it to publish to the ```home/temp/bedroom/master/``` topic or if I wish to organize it differently I could instead publish to ```/home/bedroom/master/temp/```.

 Then, after I add the MQTT component to my configuration, I define a sensor to read that particular value.